marcoromanelli-github/docs/quickstart/quickstart.md

 A general introduction to the Star HPC cluster, research community, and support group be found at [starhpc.hofstra.io](https://starhpc.hofstra.io).

-To be able to work on the Star cluster, you must have an account and you must have been granted CPU time on the system.
+To be able to work on the Star cluster, you must have an approved account on the cluster.

 ## How to get an account on Star